Toshio Maeda: Career

 At 16 Maeda left Osaka to go to Tokyo as an assistant to a professional cartoonist.
 He became interested in manga for adults to avoid all the sexual, political and religious restrictions that were placed on manga for children.

 Early in his career, with the likes of Evil Spirit Island and Ashita-e Kick Off, he only provided the illustrations while someone else wrote the text for the manga.
+He worked as an assistant to fellow manga artist, Kenji Nanba, who himself was a disciple of Takao Saito and helped mentor Maeda into becoming a mangaka.

 Maeda is credited with the proliferation of the tentacle rape genre.
 Maeda's first usage of tentacles in his manga was in 1976, in an experimental short story published in the magazine Special Young Comic titled SEX Tearing.
 The reason for drawing tentacles in the story was that Maeda was not allowed to draw male genitals.

 Maeda's best known series, Urotsukidōji, came out in 1986 and gained popularity abroad.
 The Erotic Anime Movie Guide (1998) claimed that "No other title apart from Akira has been so influential in the English-language market".
 Maeda was working for an adult magazine at the time and wanted to create something different in terms of erotica.

 Maeda has mentioned that since portraying genitals was illegal in Japan, artists would use any trick they could to get by the censors and he could say that a creature's tentacle was not a penis.
 Maeda has embraced his role in popularizing the genre and in a blog interview stated that he would like "Tentacle Master" inscribed on his tombstone.